-Soft data (PMI, ESI) point to a continuation of growth standing at high levels in May 2025 and remaining above euro area average.
+Soft data (PMI, ESI), despite the decline of ESI in June, point to a continuation of growth standing at high levels and remaining above euro area average.

 Hard data are overall positive.
 Most indicators continue to move in positive territory (industrial production, retail sales, tourism, employment).
 Weaker growth of goods exports along with accelerating growth rates of imports are among the main weaknesses currently.